Is it man or nature that has caused the recent increase in methane emissions?

 No, in a study from last September, a group of scientists was pointing to very different causes.
 Wetter conditions and higher temperatures have facilitated an increase in emissions from the tropics, not just from swamps, but also rice paddies.
 And although the fossil fuel industry may not be the main culprit this time, through our rice consumption we may still be responsible for it ourselves.

-This text first appeared in Klassekampen on 6 January 2017
+This text originally appeared in Klassekampen on 6 January 2017